 The British Trad Grade appears to be a mystery to those used to other systems and is thought to be the most versatile system by those who use it regularly.
 In practice, it is now only used for traditionally protected routes (routes where you hand-place your own gear or where there is only very limited fixed protection – bolts, pegs, threads).

-This system, which began in France, is the internationally recognised system for grading sport climbs (climbs which have fixed protection at regular intervals).
+This system, which began in France, is the internationally recognised system for grading sport climbs (climbs that have fixed protection at regular intervals).
 The grade is an overall measure of how hard the route is.
-This can throw up anomalies since route with short hard sections can get the same grade as routes which are longer and more sustained but with much easier moves.
+This can throw up anomalies since routes with short hard sections can get the same grade as routes that are longer and more sustained but with much easier moves.
 However since the ‘safety aspect’ of the route is irrelevant, the system doesn’t suffer from all the wider variations of the British Trad grade which have to cater for the safety level of the route.

 Onsight or Redpoint?

 An onsight grade assumes that you turn up at the base of the route and climb it with no prior knowledge; a redpoint grade assumes that you have practiced every move on the route until you know it intimately before your ascent and the redpoint grade is the grade of the route on the final clean ascent.
 Some sport routes can become significantly easier once you know a trick or a sequence, and others barely change in grade at all no matter how familiar they are.
 For example, two routes could both be given 6c+ for the onsight ascent, yet one of them becomes dead easy once you figure out the sequence.
 This presents a grading problem since, in reality, one of the routes is a lot easier than the other and it is conceivable that someone could hit the correct sequence on their onsight.